QCDIS/NaaVRE-cells/README.md

 - `CELL_GITHUB_TOKEN=github_pat_...` (Permissions: read access metadata; read and write access actions and code on the current repo)

+If using the Github image registry, make sure that workflows have write permissions.
+In your repo's settings, select “Actions > General”.
+Under “Workflow permissions”, check “Read and write permissions” and save.

 If using another image image registry (e.g. Docker Hub):

 - `REGISTRY_URL=https://hub.docker.com/u/my-user`